EtiNL/my-business-card/README.md

 ## Requirements

 - XeLaTeX
-- Gill Sans, but you can change the font
+- Futura Lt BT, but you can change the font

 ## Build